 A proposal to Chabad Lubavitch to realize Rashi's words in the age of smartphones and social media

-A global tribute to Rembrandt on his 350th yartzheit (he died on 4 October 1669, 9 Tishrei 5430, that falls this year on Yom Kippur) by flying cyberangels from the Kfar Chabad in Israel to the 770 headquarters of Chabad in New York and on to the 100 countries in which there are Chabad Houses.
+A global tribute to Rembrandt on his 350th yartzheit (he died on 4 October 1669, 9 Tishrei 5430, that falls in 5430 on Yom Kippur) by flying cyberangels from the Kfar Chabad in Israel to the 770 headquarters of Chabad in New York and on to the 100 countries in which there are Chabad Houses.

 My digitized homage to Rembrandt events on his 320th yarzheit.The Rebbe was enthusiastic about my bringing Jewish thought into the world's mainstream.